lulu0913/lulu0913.github.io/_pages/about.md

 # 📖 Educations
-- *2021.09 - 2024.06 (expected)*, Master in Electronic Information Engineering, Huazhong University of Science and Technology.
+- *2021.09 - 2024.06*, Master in Electronic Information Engineering, Huazhong University of Science and Technology.
 - *2017.09 - 2021.06*, Bachelor in Electronic Information Engineering, Huazhong University of Science and Technology.